NerdLang/nerd/README.md

 You can select a target for compilation with `--target [THE TARGET]`

 The `--single` argument launch the compilation of the file in argument.
-If you need to `require('')` file in your current folder, you need to remove `--single` to switch to porject mode.
+If you need to `require('')` file in your current folder, you need to remove `--single` to switch to project mode.

 NectarJS can run directly your application after compilation if you specify `--run`.
 The program will be executed only if the `--target` match your system.